 In December 2019, a novel strain of coronavirus, known as COVID-19, was reported which quickly spread around the globe, including the United States and its Territories.
 In March 2020, the Governor of the U.S. Virgin Islands declared a state of emergency due to COVID-19.
-The sudden decline in tourism and economic activity may impact the fiscal outlook for the Government.
-At this time, it is unknown what effect, if any, the COVID-19 pandemic will have on the Authority and its component units.
+The extent of the impact of COVID-19 on the operational and financial performance of the Authority will depend on certain developments, including the duration and spread of the outbreak and impact on customers, the cruise ship industry, employees, and vendors, all of which are uncertain.